AmaanSyed110/PDF-Summarizer/README.md

 # PDF-Summarizer

 ## Overview
-A Streamlit-based web application that allows users to upload multiple PDF files, extract their text, and generate concise summaries.
-The app uses state-of-the-art NLP models for summarization and enables keyword-based focused summaries for more relevant insights.
-Summaries can be downloaded in PDF or DOCX format, and a history of generated summaries is maintained.
+A web application that allows users to upload multiple PDF files and generate concise summaries using GPT-4.
+Users can focus on specific sections of the text based on keywords and download the summaries in PDF or DOCX formats.
+The summaries are stored in history for later access and export.

 ## Demo Video
 [Multi-PDF Summarizer.webm](https://github.com/user-attachments/assets/1c704d42-867f-4214-b699-4bfabd24443b)

 ## Features
-- **Multi-PDF Upload**: Upload and process multiple PDF files simultaneously.
+- **Upload Multiple PDFs**: Users can upload multiple PDF files at once.

-- **Advanced Summarization**: Generate concise summaries using the [BART-large-cnn model](https://huggingface.co/facebook/bart-large-cnn).
+- **Embedding Generation**: Generate Embeddings using all-MiniLM-L6-v2 model

+- **Summarization with GPT-4**: The application uses OpenAI's GPT-4 API to summarize the content of the PDFs.

-- **Keyword-Based Focus**: Focus on specific sections by entering keywords.
+- **Keyword Search**: Focus on specific topics within the PDFs using a search query.

-- **Download Options**: Export summaries as **PDF** or **DOCX** files.
+- **Download Summaries**: The summaries can be downloaded in both **PDF** and **DOCX** formats.

-- **History Management**: View and export past summaries for quick reference.
+- **Summary History**: View and export previous summaries generated in the app.

-- **Cosine Similarity Search**: Identify and prioritize sections most relevant to your query.
+- **Export Summaries**: All summaries can be exported as a text file for external use.

 ## Tech Stack
 - **Python**: Core programming language.

 - **Streamlit**: For creating the interactive web interface.

-- **Hugging Face Transformers**: For summarization using the `facebook/bart-large-cnn` model.
+- **OpenAI**: For generating summaries using GPT-4 model

-- **Sentence-Transformers**: For embedding-based similarity search.
+- **Sentence-Transformers**: For embedding-based similarity search using `all-MiniLM-L6-v2`.

 - **pdfplumber**: For text extraction from PDF files.

 - **FPDF**: To create PDF downloads.

 - **python-docx**: To create DOCX downloads.

+- **python-dotenv**: To load environment variables from a ```.env``` file.

 ## Steps to Run the MultiPDF-RAG Project on Your Local Machine:
 - ### Clone the Repository